MurrayIII/UnicodeMathML/README.md

 * Ctrl+c and Ctrl+x copy MathML for selected output-window nodes to the clipboard.
 Ctrl+x then deletes the selection.
 If the selection is collapsed (insertion point), the whole math zone is copied.
 The result can be pasted into Word via Ctrl+v.
 If the MathJax display mode is enabled, only Ctrl+c is supported and it copies MathML for the whole math zone.
 * Ctrl+v pastes MathML (in text/plain slot) at the current output-window selection
 * Initial drag and drop capability copies the current output-window selection to the drop target
+* Help button pops up help for app
+* Shade MathML argument containing the insertion point
+* Eliminate more superfluous mrows and support mrow-like elements, such as math and msqrt, with multiple children without an enclosing mrow
+* Implement Tab hierarchy for Tab navigation since there are so many button elements.
+* Replace many var declarations by set or const.

 ## MathML intent-attribute support:
 * Derivative and partial-derivative intent attributes are defined for Leipzig and Euler derivative notations.